michael2012z/BitBible/markdown/JPS/files/2Sam.md

 24. And David comforted Bath-sheba his wife, and went in unto her, and lay with her; and she bore a son, and called his name Solomon.
 And HaShem loved him;

-25. and He sent by the hand of Nathan the prophet, and he called his name Jedidiah,That is, Beloved of the LORD. for HaShem'S sake.
+25. and He sent by the hand of Nathan the prophet, and he called his name Jedidiah,

 26. Now Joab fought against Rabbah of the children of Ammon, and took the royal city.